isoAdvector/isoAdvector/README.md

 v1606+ and v1612+.
 There are known to be issues with 2.2.2, 2.3.0, 2.3.1 and
 2.4.0, so using these versions is not recommended.

-OpenFOAM-v1706 and v1712 contain an integration of the isoAdvector code with the interFlow solver named interIsoFoam.
+OpenFOAM-v1706 and later vXXYY version contain an integration of the isoAdvector code with the interFlow solver named interIsoFoam.
 For more info on the v1706 integration see:

 https://www.openfoam.com/releases/openfoam-v1706/numerics.php#numerics-isoadvector

-Note that compiling the github.com/isoAdvector code with v1706 and v1712 may lead to problems because the finiteVolume library of v1706 already contains classes named isoAvection, isoCutCell and isoCutFace.
+Note that compiling the github.com/isoAdvector code with v1706 and later vXXYY versions may lead to problems because the OpenFOAM finiteVolume library already contains classes named isoAvection, isoCutCell and isoCutFace.

+Compatibility with OpenFOAM-dev is regularly checked, but the developers tend to frequently introduce minor API changes breaking the compatibility of isoAdvector with the OpenFOAM-dev.
+If you experience compilation errors with dev, please notify me at the e-mail address below, and I'll fix it as soon as possible.

 A foam-extend version of the code is also available in isoAdvector/foam-extend.
 This was developed for foam-extend-32 and will most likely need modifications to